 Unity’s ECS is still in its early stages, but we already have a working Odin Inspector integration, so when the ECS API becomes a little more settled, it won't take us long to let you use Odin Inspector for your ECS data.

 Unity’s New Editor Redesign

-When Unity releases their new editor design overhaul, we’ll be the first to download it.
-As it transitions out of beta, we imagine that Odin will likewise transition into a completely different look from how it does now, to match the new style.
-We’ll still need to support the old design, and for this, we’re slowly starting to think about various ways for us to implement a styling system that not only adds toggleable support for the new editor design, but also gives more customisation options to the user and makes drawer creation even more powerful.
+When Unity releases their final editor design overhaul, we’ll be doing a complete overhaul of Odin, we imagine that Odin will likewise transition into a completely different look from how it does now, to match the new style.
+We’ll still need to support the old design, and for this, we’re currently discussing various ways for us to implement a styling system that not only adds toggleable support for the new editor design, but also gives more customisation options to the user and makes drawer creation even more powerful.

 Odin’s property and drawer system is already a good fit for UI Elements on a technical level, as the principles are very similar.
-However, we’re still unsure about the real advantages of converting to UI Elements, but if it at any point becomes obvious that there are real benefits to be had then we’ll add in the support for it and slowly start the transition.
+As time moves on we'll like also be utilizing it for a bunch of things.
+However, a lot of Odin's drawers will continute to use IMGUI.
+We are however looking into seeing how we can support UI Elements in drawers, and if at any point becomes obvious that are real benefits to be had then we’ll slowly start the transition.

 Unity for small things

 We don’t really know much at this point, but as soon as we get our hands on a version, we’ll be on it to ensure that Odin works here as well.
 It will likely be very similar to their ECS inspector system, so Odin should also be very easy to integrate here once Unity for small things becomes public and the API settles down.